ncridlig/study-buddy/backend/README.md

 - **Settings** Module
   Use `DJANGO_SETTINGS_MODULE = 'study.settings.developement'` if you intend to run the app locally.
 And use `DJANGO_SETTINGS_MODULE = 'study.settings.production'` if you intend to run it using containerizing applications such as Docker.

+- **REDIS** configuration
+  Set `REDIS_HOST` to the name of redis container in docker-compose file, if you plan to use docker.
+Otherwise, in case you intend to run the app locally, no need to have this variable in your `.env` file.

+- **ALLOWED** requests
+  The `ALLOWED_HOSTS` setting defines which host/domain names are valid when making requests to this Django service.
+Django will reject any incoming request with a `Host` header that is **not** listed in `ALLOWED_HOSTS`.
+For example, `ALLOWED_HOSTS="web web:8000 localhost 127.0.0.1 [::1]"` allows requests with `Host` headers matching `web`, `web:8000`, `localhost`, `127.0.0.1`, or `[::1]` (IPv6 loopback).
+This is particularly important when other services try to communicate with this backend.

 - **CORS** Support
   To allow external services (e.g., frontend), have access to this application, you need to put their corresponding origins in `ALLOWED_ORIGINS` and separate them with a space.
 For instance, `ALLOWED_ORIGINS="http://localhost:3000 http://127.0.0.1:3000"`, grants access to `http://localhost:3000` and `http://127.0.0.1:3000`.

+- `LLM_SERVICE_URL`
+  This variable defines the endpoint of the LLM microservice to which the backend sends Q&A generation requests.

 ## 2. 📦 Create Docker volumes and network